-- serve as a common input basis for the meeting of the MICROBOL Working Group on recognition on 11/05/2021; - provide a comprehensive overview of the main points and challenges emerged in the Working Group meeting held in January 2021; - provide input on possible solutions and recommendations to overcome these challenges, highlighting way forward for micro-credentials in general.
+- Sum up the main elements of discussion during the two meetings of the MICROBOL Working Group on recognition; - provide input on possible solutions and recommendations to overcome these challenges, highlighting way forward for micro-credentials in general.

-2. Obstacles and challenges in applying Bologna tools to micro-credentials: outcomes of the Working Group on recognition meeting held in January 2021
+2. Observations and challenges in applying Bologna tools to micro-credentials: outcomes of the Working Group on recognition meeting held in January 2021